LiamB72/MainProjects/README.md

 Python : https://www.python.org/downloads/

 PIP : https://bootstrap.pypa.io/get-pip.py
-(For PIP to be installed, if not already, get the 'get-pip.py' file into the python local files, then run in a cmd, at the path of your python local file (cd path/to/your/python), run get-pip.py)
+In case you already installed it.
+Run : python.exe -m pip install --upgrade pip (For PIP to be installed, if not already, get the 'get-pip.py' file into the python local files, then run in a cmd, at the path of your python local file (cd path/to/your/python), run get-pip.py)

 pyqt5 & tools : pip install pyqt5 pyqt5-tools